samuel-skean/Dotfiles/README.md

 My unix (macOS and Debian Linux, currently) dotfiles.
 A work in progress.
 No effort will be made to make this to anyone's taste - or really, for anyone's use - but mine.

+They won't work for anyone but me because of credentials issues.

 The directory `.samuel-skean-dotfiles-miscellanea` exists to collect the files related to administering my dotfiles repo that are not dotfiles themselves.
 They are "meta" files, if you will.

 Here is how I administer/clone my dotfiles to a new machine.
 These instructions might be incomplete or incorrect, but they did work once.

 - Use `bash`.
 Change directory to `${HOME}`.
+- Make sure the machine you're on has a private ssh key that works for github as me.
 - If on debian, run `sudo apt install curl build-essential git`.
 On other distros, run equivalent commands to install the same things. `build-essential` is only necessary if you use `cargo-binstall`, but I always end up wanting it.
 - Install rust, then just.
   - Rust: https://rust-lang.org/tools/install/